AbduShrek/alx-project-nexus/README.md

 This project is deployed on **Fly.io** using Docker, Gunicorn, and a managed PostgreSQL database.

+You can access the fly.io deployed project here https://alx-project-nexus-hilya.fly.dev/api/docs/

 ### **Production Setup Includes**
 - Dockerized Django application (`Dockerfile`)
 - Gunicorn as the production WSGI server